Co-Directors

 Rayan’s research interests are focused on computational theory for de novo assembly of short DNA sequencing reads including algorithms and data structures, graph theory, high-performance computing, parallelism, and DNA sequencing.

-Joan Ferrer Obiol – Co-Director (Faculty Liason)
+Joan Ferrer Obiol – Faculty Liaison

 University of Milan, IT